I. Academic Penalties and Restrictions

 Academic Warning

 Academic Warning is an indication that a student’s scholastic record is unsatisfactory.
-Students on Academic Warning who do not pass all of their courses in the term in which they are on Academic Warning will be dismissed for academic reasons.
+Students who do not pass all of their courses in the term in which they are on Academic Warning will be withdrawn for academic reasons.
 No matter how many course credits a student has earned, Academic Warning is automatic in the following cases: (a) failure in one term to earn more than two course credits; (b) a record that shows two grades of F in one term; (c) in two successive terms, a record that shows a grade of F for any course.
 The college deans attempt to give written notification of Academic Warning to students whose records show these deficiencies, but such students should regard themselves as being on warning even in the absence of written notification.
-A student permitted to continue in Yale College with fewer than the number of course credits ordinarily required for academic good standing may be placed on Academic Warning, and in such a case the student will be notified that he or she has been placed on warning.
+Students who are permitted to continue in Yale College despite falling out of academic good standing or, exceptionally, are permitted to postpone their distributional requirements more than once, may be placed on Academic Warning, and in such a case, the student will be notified that they have been placed on warning.
 See section D, Promotion and Good Standing, “Requirements for Academic Good Standing.”
-The Committee on Honors and Academic Standing may at its discretion disqualify a student on Academic Warning from participation in recognized University organizations.
+The Committee on Honors and Academic Standing may, at its discretion, disqualify a student on Academic Warning from participation in recognized University organizations.

-2. Failure to meet requirements for good standing or promotion A student who has not, at the end of a term, met the minimum requirements for academic good standing, or a student who has failed to meet the minimum standards for promotion, may be dismissed unless permitted by the Committee on Honors and Academic Standing to repair the deficiency.
+- Failure to meet requirements for good standing or promotion A student who has not, at the end of a term, met the minimum requirements for academic good standing, or a student who has failed to meet the minimum standards for promotion, may be withdrawn unless permitted by the Committee on Honors and Academic Standing to repair the deficiency.
 See section D, Promotion and Good Standing, and “Makeup of Course Deficiencies for Promotion or Academic Good Standing” below.
-A student who is short by more than two credits of the minimum requirements for academic good standing or promotion, even if the student has no grades of F, will be dismissed.
+Any student who drops below two course credits for any reason during the term will be withdrawn for academic reasons.
+A student who fails to earn any course credits in a term, or who is short by more than two credits of the minimum requirements for academic good standing or promotion, even if the student has no grades of F, will be withdrawn.
+Certain enrollment requirements differ in for Eli Whitney Students; see section N., Eli Whitney Students.

-3. Students on Academic Warning A record that shows a grade of F for a student who is on Academic Warning in that term will result in that student’s dismissal for academic reasons.
+- Students on Academic Warning A record that shows a grade of F for a student who is on Academic Warning in that term will result in that student’s withdrawal for academic reasons.
 See “Academic Warning” above.

-4. Reinstated students A student reinstated to Yale College after an academic withdrawal who does not, in the first or second term following reinstatement, pass all the courses completed in that term will be dismissed for academic reasons.
-See section J, Time Away and Return
+- Reinstated students A student reinstated to Yale College after an academic withdrawal who does not, in the first or second term following reinstatement, pass all the courses completed in that term will be withdrawn for academic reasons.
+See section J, Time Away and Return.

-5. Unsatisfactory academic record In addition, at any point during the year a student may be dismissed from Yale College if in the judgment of the Yale College Committee on Honors and Academic Standing the student’s academic record is unsatisfactory.
+- Unsatisfactory academic record In addition, at any point during the year a student may be withdrawn from Yale College if in the judgment of the Yale College Committee on Honors and Academic Standing the student’s academic record is unsatisfactory.

 Make up of Course Deficiencies for Promotion or Academic Good Standing